White Guard Affair

 The White Guard Affair (Suojeluskuntaselkkaus) was a 1921 conflict between the government of Finland and the leadership of the White Guard (suojeluskunnat).
 It followed from an article written by Paul von Gerich, which caused outrage in various European nations, and the Finnish government to order that he be fired from his position as the chief of the Helsinki White Guard District.
 The conflict resulted in a reorganization of the White Guard leadership and the suicide of General Major Karl Emil Berg.
-Von Gerich was later implicated in the February 1922 murder of then Minister of the Interior Heikki Ritavuori, who was involved in selecting the new White Guard leadership and had voiced concerns that elements in the White Guard had been planning a rebellion.
+Von Gerich was later implicated in the February 1922 murder of then Minister of the Interior Heikki Ritavuori, who was involved in selecting the new White Guard leadership and had voiced concerns that elements in the White Guard had been planning a rebellion, although no evidence was found for this implication.

 Background

 Carl Gustaf Emil Mannerheim leads a White Guard parade in Helsinki in 1919.

 Finland declared independence from Russia on 6 December 1917.
 By the end of January 1918, the country had descended into a civil war, which soon turned violent.
 By May of 1918, the anti-communist Whites had won the civil war.
 While the White Army had received help from the approximately 1900 volunteers of the Jäger Movement who had secretly gone to Germany in 1916 to receive military training, Swedish volunteers and Imperial German regulars, the "backbone" of the White Army had consisted of the White Civil Guard.

 Even after the civil war had ended in Finland proper, the conflict continued in bordering Russian territories in the form of the Heimosodat, where more than 10,000 Finnish White volunteers conducted multiple "irridentist" and "semi-official military campaigns" starting from 1918.
 According to Aapo Roselius, these events stemmed in part from the failure of the Whites to properly demobilize, which had resulted in the re-establishment of the Civil Guard only half a year after the end of the Civil War as a movement which "saw itself as the successor to the White Army and as guardian of the White victory of 1918".
 The White Guard was given an official status in 1919, after which the president of the republic was the commander-in-chief of the White Guard.

 The movement soon established itself as a main contributor of the various irridentist campaigns, transforming from a temporary and "hastily organized" organization into one consisting of over 100,000 guardsmen with units in almost every Finnish municipality.
 This new White Guard outnumbered the totality of the civil war time White Army.
 Supporters of the re-established movement included the Regent of Finland Carl Gustaf Emil Mannerheim, who had led the White Army during the civil war.
 According to historians Pekka Hallberg and Tuomo Martikainen, the White Guards soon became "a bourgeois armed force that threatened the democratic system" and "hindered the exercise of power by the parliament and the government."